 Lavandula angustifolia 'Munstead'Item #5731 USDA Hardiness Zone: 5 - 9

-An evergreen, perennial shrub with compact, mounding, aromatic gray foliage and abundant, rich lavender, fragrant flower spikes.
-Can be used in perfumes, sachets and oils.
+A rugged yet beautiful compact evergreen shrub with mounding, aromatic, gray foliage and an abundance of fragrant, rich lavender-colored flower spikes.
+Commonly used for perfumes, sachets, and oils.
 Dried sprigs will deter insects when placed in a closet or room.
-Gorgeous in perennial borders, herb or rock garden.
-Highly effective when massed.
+Gorgeous in perennial borders, herb gardens, rock gardens, and mass plantings.

 - OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Slowly reaches 12 to 18 in. tall and wide.